 Develop a decision analysis framework using MCDA to prioritise investments in rare breeds according to different value attributes of diversity

 The objective of the thesis is to explore the current supply of animal and, to a lesser extent plant diversity, with a view to developing our understanding of the potential cost of supplying more diversity through incentive instruments.
-The former will broadly consider how contractual forms might be improved under existing agri environmental schemes (AES) or stand-alone schemes (e.g. PES) and how investments in such schemes can be rationalised for better conservation outcomes.
-The thesis is comprised of four studies, each presented as standalone chapters that build on one another but are multidisciplinary (i.e. employ different methodological applications).
+The former will broadly consider how contractual forms might be improved under existing agri environmental schemes (AES) or stand-alone schemes (e.g. PES), and how investments in such schemes can be rationalised for better conservation outcomes.
+The thesis is comprised of four studies, each presented as individual multidisciplinary chapters).

-In Chapter 2, a review of public good characteristics associated with rare breeds is complimented by discourse surrounding how institutions are acting to exacerbate or ameliorate certain public good values embodied in rare breeds.
+Chapter 2 providesa review of public good characteristics associated with rare breeds and is complimented by discourse surrounding how institutions mediate rare breed conservation.
 Multiple proximate threats to diversity and issues pertaining to the use of incentive support schemes are discussed.
 Chapter 3 employs a CE to determine farmer preferences for rare breed conservation contracts in Romania.
 Uptake in conservation programmes is modelled based on various payment scenarios related to farmer WTA conservation subsides.
 Barriers-to-entry that may preclude farmers from enrolling in incentive schemes are discussed, particularly in the context of small-scale producers where conservation arguably has a pivotal role to play.
-In Chapter 4, a competitive tender survey is applied in Zambia to identify least cost conservation service providers for crop wild relative (CWR) conservation.
+Chapter 4 describes a competitive tender survey applied in Zambia to identify least cost conservation service providers for crop wild relative (CWR) conservation.
 An LP model is used to demonstrate how selection of conservation sites and service providers can be optimised, subject to multiple diversity and social equity constraints.
 The appropriateness of selection under certain selection goals is discussed alongside resource needs and costs for national scale CWR conservation programmes.
 Chapter 5 provides an application of MCDA to determine how livestock breeds (in the UK) could be prioritised to maximise returns on investments in diversity.
 Ethical arguments around prioritisation are provided alongside consideration of potential trade-offs between different conservation goals.
 Finally, Chapter 6 offers conclusions and recommendations from the thesis, plus suggestions for further work.